 The Futility Closet podcast is a weekly show featuring forgotten stories from the pages of history.
 Join us each Monday for surprising and curious tales from the past and to challenge yourself with our lateral thinking puzzles.

-We’ll also learn about explosive rats in World War II and puzzle over a computer that works better when its users sit.
+We’ll also revisit balloons in World War II and puzzle over a thief’s change of heart.

 During World War II a Polish transport company picked up an unusual mascot: a Syrian brown bear that grew to 500 pounds and traveled with his human friends through the Middle East and Europe.
 In this week’s episode of the Futility Closet podcast we’ll meet Wojtek, the “happy warrior,” and follow his adventures during and after the war.

 We’ll also catch up with a Russian recluse and puzzle over a murderous daughter.